Request Parsing¶

 When multiple locations are specified, the arguments from all locations

-specified are combined into a single MultiDict
+specified are combined into a single MultiDict.

-listed takes precedence in the result set.
+The last location listed takes precedence in the result set.

 If the argument location list includes the headers